krishnakumarraghu/GettingandCleansingData/README.md

 ##Pre-Requisites

 Only Pre-requisite to run the script is to edit the setwd() in the script to point to the directory where the downloaded documents are kept.
+You will also need to edit the directory variable used across the script in case the folder hiercarchy is changed.